bus

 Walk and take the bus to Marukan Building Dining Hall

-Ishidoriya Line (Hanakita Routes 1, 3, and The route starts at Shiwaguchi bus stop in Ishidoriya-cho, Hanamaki City, and passes through Ishidoriya Station Exit, the west side of Hanamaki Airport, Hanamaki Station, City Hall, Hanamaki General Hospital, Fuji University Entrance, and Prefectural Chubu Hospital before arriving in front of Kitakami Station.
-It
+starts from the Shiwaguchi bus stop in Ishidoriya-cho, Hanamaki City, and goes to Kitakami Station, passing through Ishidoriya Station Entrance, the west side of Hanamaki Airport, Hanamaki Station, City Hall, Hanamaki General Hospital, Fuji University Entrance, and Prefectural Chubu Hospital.
+It is

-appears the two people boarded the bus from Ishimochi bus stop southwest of Hanamaki Airport to Kamimachi bus stop in front of Marukan Building.
+thought that the two took the bus from the Ishimochi bus stop, southwest of Hanamaki Airport, to the Kamimachi bus stop in front of the Marukan Building.

-By the way, it's a 1.5km walk from Kazanshi to Ishimochi bus stop.
+By the way, it's a 1.5km walk from Kakashi to Ishimochi bus stop.
+The total distance

-The total from Shin-Hanamaki Station to Miyazawa Kenji Memorial Museum to Kazanshi to Ishimochi bus stop is 6.8km.
+from Shin-Hanamaki Station to Miyazawa Kenji Memorial Museum to Kakashi to Ishimochi bus stop6.8km.

-On the sixth floor of the Marukan Building, there is a retro diner that evokes the Showa era, and its specialty is
+On the 6th floor of the Marukan Building, there's a retro, old-fashioned diner that evokes the Showa era, anda 10-tiered soft-serve ice creamits specialty is

-a 10-tiered soft serve ice cream As depicted in the story, it is recommended to eat it with chopsticks.
+As depicted in the story, it's recommended to eat it with chopsticks.

 10-stage soft